markusrenoldner/polarlights-fenics/README.md

 # polarlights-fenics
-A finite element based simulation of polar lights in FEniCS
+A finite element based MHD simulation of solar wind particles in FEniCS